Olympus E-330 vs Sony RX1R II

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus Evolt E-330 and Sony Cyber-shot DSC-RX1R II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the RX1R II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the E-330 does not offer wifi capability.
+In contrast, the E-330 does not provide wifi capability.

 The RX1R II is a recent model that features in the current product line-up of Sony.
-In contrast, the E-330 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the E-330 has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the E-330 from Olympus.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So how do things add up?
 Is there a clear favorite between the Olympus E-330 and the Sony RX1R II?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.